stabilowl/Coronavirus-Data-Vis/README.md

 The visualisations are also included in this repository, including graphs and animations that was created from the graphs generated.

 A review of the results can be found in my blog post on this project, https://stabilowl.data.blog/2020/02/13/coronavirus-crisis-2020-a-data-perspective/

+The code and details for a online dashboard can be found in the dashboard folder.